Thirteen-month-old Arwen Somers-Wilson is still to experience the rollercoaster of life common to all of us.

 “The rest of my family was worried because they really didn’t know what to expect, but we’re getting used to it now.

 “We all see how happy Arwen is and she has developed quite normally, if not slightly advanced in some areas.
-But it was after the operation that the full implications hit home and Arwen will have to live with a false (prosthetic) eye for the rest of her life.
+But it was after the operation that the full implications hit home and Arwen will have to leave with a false (prosthetic) eye for the rest of her life.

 “In the future, Arwen could turn round and say ‘I wish you’d have put me through chemotherapy’.